Diffusion-DRF: Free, Rich, and Differentiable Reward for Video Diffusion Fine-Tuning: Experiments

-{\bf Pair-wise metric on VideoGen-Eval.} To further substantiate the gains, we conduct a pair-wise evaluation with a video reward model trained on human-preference data.
-For each caption, we generate two videos with the same configure and score them with VideoAlign \cite{VideoAlign}.
-Fig.~\ref{fig:quant_preference} reports win/tie/loss rates for two comparisons: (i) {Base} {vs.} {Diffusion-DRF} and (ii) {Flow-GRPO} vs. {Diffusion-DRF}.
-Across both pairings, {Diffusion-DRF} attains consistently higher win rates under the VideoAlign metrics.
-Beyond the aggregate win rate, we observe that the advantage persists across major categories, indicating that the improvements are not confined to a single aspect of generation.
+{ \bf Pair-wise metric on VideoGen-Eval.} To further substantiate the gains, we conduct a pair-wise evaluation with a video reward model trained on human-preference data.
+For each caption, we generate two videos with the same configure and score them by VideoAlign \cite{VideoAlign}.
+Fig.~\ref{fig:quant_preference} reports win / tie / loss rates for two comparisons: (i) {Base} {vs.} {\methodname{}} and (ii) {Flow-GRPO} vs. {\methodname{}}, where a score difference over 0.2 points indicate a win.
+Across both pairings, {\methodname{}} attains consistently higher win rates under the VideoAlign metrics.
+Beyond the aggregate win rate, we observe that the advantage persists across all major dimensions, indicating that the improvements are not confined to a single aspect of generation.

+{ \bf Human Evaluation.} We also conducted a blind pairwise comparison between the base model and our method by human annotators on text-video alignment perspective which we addressed.
+We used $200$ random prompt samples from the VideoGen-Eval set.
+As shown in the Tab. \ref{human_eval}, \methodname{} achieved a $29\%$ win rate on text-video alignment (TA) over the base model, demonstrating significant improvements in human-perceived quality.

-{\bf Qualitative results.} We demonstrate the generative quality of DiffusionCoR in Fig.~\ref{fig:qual_compare_main}.
-Videos are generated with the same noise seed for direct and fair comparisons.
-We show that with Diffusion-DRF, the generation quality is greatly boosted compared to the base model which is Wan2.1-1.3B-T2V.
-Additionally, compared to the Flow-GRPO and the model trained with VideoAlign, Diffusion-DRF exhibits more reliable text-video alignment.
-Compared to the model using PickScore, the proposed methods resolves the problem of model collapse.
+{ \bf Qualitative results.} We present qualitative comparisons in Fig.~\ref{fig:qual_compare_main}, where all videos are generated using the same noise seed to ensure direct and fair evaluation. \methodname{} substantially improves generation quality over the base model, producing videos with stronger semantic fidelity and visual coherence.
+Compared with the reinforcement learning based Flow-GRPO~\cite{Flow-GRPO} and models trained with other differentiable reward models, including VideoAlign~\cite{VideoAlign} and PickScore~\cite{Pick-a-Pic}, our \methodname{} demonstrates more reliable text-video alignment.
+For example, competing methods fail to correctly model two different dogs under complex lighting in the left case and omit the child in the right case, whereas our approach faithfully captures both the described motion and entities.